April 14, 2018–May 19, 2019

-The exhibition will employ a rich array of images and audio interviews.
-Specially commissioned visual infographics and forward-thinking design will introduce visitors to the numbers and statistics they need to know in order to understand the crisis.
+The exhibition employs a rich array of images and audio interviews.
+Specially commissioned visual infographics and forward-thinking design introduces visitors to the numbers and statistics they need to know in order to understand the crisis.
 Rates of evictions in different markets will make evident the depths of the problem.
 Working together, these elements amplify the stories of tenant families, as they explain in their own words and images the impact eviction has on them and their loved ones.

 The creative team for Evicted consisted of three different firms, all based in Brooklyn, New York.
 The Museum has worked with Matter and MGMT. twice before on Picture This and Green Community.
 Unfurl Productions is a new firm and Evicted marks our first collaboration.

 MATTER Architecture Practice designs buildings, interiors, exhibitions, and installations to spark civic engagement in the public environment.
 Recently completed projects include: shade structures for the City of Phoenix; the permanent exhibition In Pursuit of Freedom for the Weeksville Heritage Center in Brooklyn; and States of Incarceration, a traveling exhibition examining mass incarceration across the country.